- All fully paid up members of the Peterborough Photographic Society (PPS) are eligible to enter the Society’s internal competitions.

 - Images should be saved as ’jpg’ with sRGB or RGB the accepted colour space.
 It is strongly recommended that submitted images should have been converted to the sRGB colour space, otherwise the Judge will probably not see the same colours that you do!

-- All PDIs with their titles must be handed to the competition captain 7 days before the competition is judged whichever medium is being used.
+- All PDIs with their titles must be submitted to the competition captain 7 days before the competition is judged whichever medium is being used.

 - Any work submitted after the closing date will not be included.